 - Facial sunscreen and lip balm with SPF are both musts, as are sunglasses to protect your eyes.
 Snow reflects the sun's harmful UV rays, and the light bouncing off the snow can be blinding.

 - Water-resistant but breathable running shoes help make snowy or rainy conditions bearable for your feet.
-These Salomon XR Mission trail-running shoes ($110) are made just for bad Winter weather.
+These Salomon XR Mission trail-running shoes ($77, originally $110) are made just for bad Winter weather.
 Wearing gaiters over your calves will keep your ankles and legs dry when the snow is deep.

 - When it's icy, slip on a set of Yaktrax Run straps ($40) on your running shoes to give you more traction and prevent slipping on hard snow or ice.